 - Dynamic Skating – Many players can't make the jump to truly elite levels because of the speed of the game.
 Dynamic skating focuses on maximizing our student-athletes speed advantage.
 Too many times, skills are taught by demonstrating a finished product.
 When students fall short of achieving these skills they don't understand why.
 Skills need to be broken down into their individual dynamics and repeatedly practiced.
 This process ingrains the neuromuscular patterns needed to rebuild the finished skill.
 Our dynamic skating program uses balance-point training to cultivate fast, powerful and skillful skaters.

-The SECOND HOUR of every training session our student-athletes will receive training on skills, sense and systems in an efficient, competitive and fun environment.
+The final phase of every session includes training on skills, sense, and systems in an efficient, competitive, and fun environment.
 This will include:

-DRYLAND training is used to perfect hockey skills and will focus on building core competencies such as:
+DRYLAND training is held in our newly constructed, state-of-the-art facility that is used to perfect hockey skills.
+Sessions focus on building core competencies such as:

 Our hockey development program utilizes the expertise of many renowned hockey instructors and training systems, such as:

-Joe serves as Co-Director of Boys' Hockey and oversees the Galaxy association program as well as the boys' AAA teams and training program.
+Joe serves as co-director of boys' hockey and oversees the Galaxy association program as well as the boys' AAA teams and training program.
 Joe and his wife, Molly, reside in Minnetonka, MN.
 They have a son named Fredrik.
 Joe grew up in Plymouth, MN playing youth hockey for the Osseo-Maple Grove Hockey Association.
-His team was the MN state champion during his Pewee A (94-95).
-His Bantam A team (96-97) also won state and finished runner-up at nationals in Boston, MA to Compuware.
-He played for the 83 Minnesota Blades AAA team in the summers.
+His team held the MN state championship title during his Pewee A ('94-95).
+His Bantam A team ('96-97) also won state and finished runner-up at nationals in Boston, MA to Compuware.
+He played for the '83 Minnesota Blades AAA team over his summers.
 He attended high school at Osseo Senior High and was a letterman for hockey, soccer, and tennis.
 He played junior hockey for the Sioux Falls Stampede in the USHL.
-He was Co-Captain with Thomas Vanek and made the All-Star Game and Viking Cup Team.
-He was a 3 time All-Academic Team winner for the Saint Cloud State Huskies in the WCHA.
-He earned a degree in Marketing before before turning pro.
+He was co-captain with Thomas Vanek and made the All-Star Game and Viking Cup Team.
+He was a three time All-Academic Team winner for the St. Cloud State Huskies in the WCHA.
+He earned a degree in marketing before turning pro.
 He was drafted by the Pittsburgh Penguins and signed a two year deal.
-During his first year pro he was named to the All-Star Game in the ECHL and won the "Fastest Skater Award".
-He was traded to the Carolina Hurricanes half way through his second year where he played 6 games with the Hurricanes scoring a game winning goal in his third game.
+During his first year pro, he was named to the All-Star Game in the ECHL and won the "Fastest Skater Award".
+He was traded to the Carolina Hurricanes halfway through his second year where he played six games with the Hurricanes, scoring a game winning goal in his third game.
 Later he moved across seas and played for the Brunico Wolves in the Italian Serie A and led the league in goals before ending his career in England.
-He was a coach for the Eden Prairie Bantam AA team during the 2013-2014 season and the 2003 MN Blades.
+He was a coach for the Eden Prairie Bantam AA team during the '13-14 season and the '03 MN Blades.
 He has a passion for coaching, training, and mentoring hockey players in the area.

-Billy serves along side Joe Jensen as Co-Director of Boys' Hockey and oversees the Galaxy association program as well as the boys' AAA teams and training program.
-Billy grew up in Circle Pines, MN playing his youth hockey for Centennial.
-His Bantam team was the first Centennial team at any level to earn a berth to a state tournament in 1996.
+Billy serves along side Joe Jensen as co-director of boys' hockey and oversees the Galaxy association program as well as the boys' AAA teams and training program.
+Billy grew up in Circle Pines, MN playing youth hockey for Centennial.
+His bantam team was the first Centennial team, at any level, to earn a berth to a state tournament in 1996.
 He attended Holy Angels High School from 1997-2000 where he remains the all time leading goal scorer with 106 career goals.
 His 1999 Holy Angels team was the first from the school to play in the AA State tournament.
-He went on to play two years for the back-to-back USHL Anderson Cup Champion, Lincoln Stars, teams of 2000-2002.
-Collegiately, Hengen played with Joe Jensen 2002-2006 and they formed a formidable line that led SCSU to 22 wins in 2006 and a Final Five championship appearance.
-After college, Hengen joined the Holy Angels HS Boys Varsity staff as an assistant from 2006-2011.
-He has Head Coached both the Holy Angels Boys hockey team, Eden Prairie Bantam AA and currently the 2003 Minnesota Blades.
+He went on to play two years for the back-to-back USHL Anderson Cup Champion, Lincoln Stars, teams of '00-02.
+Collegiately, Hengen played with Joe Jensen from '02-06 and they formed a formidable line that led SCSU to 22 wins in '06 and a Final Five championship appearance.
+After college, Hengen joined the Holy Angels HS Boys Varsity staff as an assistant from '06-11.
+He has been the head coach for the Holy Angels Boys hockey team, Eden Prairie Bantam AA and currently the '03 Minnesota Blades.
 He has a passion for teaching scoring concepts, using video as a tool for young players and being on the ice with the boys.